 Sometimes the iPad can get stuck in what is commonly referred to as the Black screen of Death.
 This situation can be quite frustrating since you are unable to use the device.
 The reasons for a sudden occurrence of the Black Screen of Death can be varied including hardware damage that can happen when you drop the device, a jailbreak attempt that didn't quite go as planned or a malfunctioning hardware component.

 Whatever the reason, this article will show you a few solutions that have been known to cure your iPad (iOS 11.3 supported) of this malady.
-Let's get started.
+But, preparatory to fix your iPad stuck in black screen, it’s important to remain calm and back up it.
+That’s because you might risk losing valuable data during the process of getting your iPad out of a black screen.

 You can fix the black screen of death of you iPad by hard resetting the device.
 You can do this by holding the wake/sleep button and the home button together for a few seconds or till you notice the Apple logo on the screen.
 Release the buttons once you see the logo.
 Your iPad will reboot and function normally.